13 Types of Redbud Trees to Add a Splash of Spring

 What makes the Ruby Falls redbud tree varieties stand out is that they have the "weeping" characteristic (like some types of willow trees) where the branches droop downward toward the ground.
 They still form a compact and dense canopy rather than being sparse and should still fulfill your visual desires for it.

 These redbud types are a eastern redbud tree cultivar.
-People grow them directly in the lawn but since they max out at around 6 feet tall, they can fare well in planters as well.
+People grow them directly in the lawn but since they max out at around 6 feet tall, they can fare well in larger types of planters as well.
 You can really spruce up your flower beds and general landscape with these.

 The leaves are a deeper red-to-purple shade of color, blooming as soon as spring returns.
 Make sure it gets full sun or partial shade and that they receive deep watering to push the roots downwards and the tops upward.
 I think these look particularly nice with types of ivy plants growing around the bases in contained and maintained beds.